Skip to content

 • average = 10.84%

-A significant difference with the Alphabet's profitability figure.
+A significant difference from Alphabet's profitability figure.

 • The firm free cash return on invested capital